What Does the MBA Admissions Committee Really Want

-When you’re hard at work on your MBA applications, it’s easy to get caught up in what sounds great to you, or what seems impressive to your friends, co-workers or parents—especially when you’re targeting top business school programs like Harvard Business School and Wharton.
-But what you really need to be doing is considering your business school materials from the admissions committee’s point of view.
+When you’re hard at work on your MBA applications, it’s easy to get caught up in what sounds great to you or what seems impressive to your friends, co-workers, or parents.
+That happens all the time, especially to people targeting top business school programs like Harvard Business School, Stanford, and Wharton.
+Instead, you should evaluate your application materials with the MBA admissions committee in mind.

-Granted, it can be tough to form a truly objective opinion of your own candidacy.
-For example, some candidates think that if they have a high undergraduate GPA, aced the GMAT and have been successful in their career so far, their admission is all but guaranteed to the top programs.
+We admit it’s tough to form a truly objective opinion of your candidacy.
+For example, some candidates think that if they have a high GPA, aced the GMAT, and have had a successful career so far, they are a shoo-in for admission to the top programs.
 Unfortunately, that’s not the case.

-The majority of candidates who apply to the leading business schools are bright, personable overachievers who would be an asset to any program.
-Adcoms see literally thousands of deserving profiles come across their desks each year.
+The majority of candidates who apply to the leading business schools are bright, personable overachievers.
+They would be an asset to any program.
+Adcoms see thousands of deserving profiles come across their desks each year.

-That’s why you need to think beyond your obvious achievements and differentiate yourself through your essays and interviews by picking stories and experiences that are memorable and unique.
-This becomes even more critical if you’re in an industry that typically makes up a bigger portion of the applicant pool, such as investment banking or consulting.
+That’s why you need to think beyond your obvious achievements.
+You can differentiate yourself through your essays and interviews by picking memorable, unique stories and experiences.
+This becomes even more critical if you come from an overrepresented industry, such as investment banking or consulting.

-Focus on highlighting what you can share with your classmates that would be valuable to them — experience or knowledge that others can learn and benefit from.
-Look at your application from the viewpoint of the people who are charged with putting together a diverse group of outgoing students.
+Focus on highlighting the valuable knowledge and experiences you can share with your classmates.
+Look at your application from the viewpoint of the MBA admissions committee, which aims to put together a diverse group of outgoing students.
 How will you enlighten your classmates over the next two years?